What do they look like?

 Where do they live?

 The long-nosed bandicoot is common and widespread throughout NSW, particularly in coastal areas and either side of the Great Dividing Range.
-This species is also the most common species of bandicoot in the Sydney area.
+This species is the most common species of bandicoot in the Sydney area and is known to visit suburban backyards.

-The southern brown bandicoot is patchily distributed, and seems to occur south from the Hawkesbury River to the Victorian border and east of the Great Dividing Range.
+The endangered southern brown bandicoot is patchily distributed, and occurs south from the Hawkesbury River to the Victorian border and east of the Great Dividing Range.
 There are two main populations.
 One lives in Garigal and Ku-ring-gai Chase national parks in northern Sydney.
 The other lives around Ben Boyd National Park and Nadgee Nature Reserve in the far south-eastern corner of the state.
+They are smaller and shyer than other species, and do not stray far from their preferred shelter of dense heath vegetation.
+Find out more about the endangered southern brown bandicoot and what is being done to save this species.

 What do they eat?

 Bandicoots mainly forage at night, consuming insects, earthworms, insect larvae and spiders.
 They also feed on plant tubers, roots and truffle-like fungi to supplement their diet.
-Bandicoots can be useful in gardens due to their appetite for grubs and garden pests.
+Bandicoot foraging performs an important role in keeping bushland ecosystems healthy.
+They can be useful in gardens due to their appetite for grubs and garden pests.
 They are perhaps best known for the snout-shaped holes they leave in suburban lawns.